 207 and 215 9th Avenue SW is located in the Central Business District of downtown Calgary.
 This Class A office complex comprises two office towers with 619,000 square feet of gross leasable office area, 379 parking spaces and 17,500 square feet of prime retail space.
-Both office towers are 100% leased to Obsidian Energy Ltd. (previously known as Penn West Petroleum Ltd.) under a long-term lease with a remaining term of approximately 4 years.
-The building is close to Calgary's premier commercial buildings and is expected to take full advantage of the city's downtown elevated Plus 15 walkway system, with the newly constructed bridge .
+Both office towers are leased to notable Oil and Gas companies such as IPL, Athabasca Oil and Obsidian Energy.
+The building is close to Calgary's premier commercial buildings and is expected to take full advantage of the city's downtown elevated Plus 15 walkway system, with the newly constructed bridge.
+This asset has Fitwel, Rich Hanson, Boma, WiredScore and Energy Star certifications.